 4.4.7.1 WADA must review the UIM's decision not to recognize a TUE granted by the National Anti-Doping Organization that is referred to WADA by the Athlete or the Athlete's National Anti-Doping Organization.
 In addition, WADA must review the UIM's decision to grant a TUE that is referred to WADA by the Athlete's National Anti-Doping Organization.
-WADA may review any other TUE decisions at any time, whether upon request by those affected or on its own initiative.
+WADA must review the UIM's decision to granication.
+WADA must review the UIM's decision to granication.
+WADA must review the UIM's decision at any time, whether upon request by those affected or on its own initiative.
 If the TUE decision being reviewed meets the criteria set out in the International Standard for Therapeutic Use